Back to all posts

 Sometimes, the problem is right there in plain sight.
 Take a look at any exposed pipes in your home, especially those in unheated areas like the basement, crawl space, garage, or under kitchen and bathroom sinks.
 If you see a layer of frost or condensation on the outside of a pipe, it’s a clear indicator that the water inside has frozen.
 This is a serious warning sign that the pipe is under extreme pressure from the expanding ice.
 Proper pipe insulation is the best way to prevent this from happening in the first place, but if you see frost, you need to act quickly.

-Odd Sounds or Smells
+Unusual Sounds or Smells Near Your Plumbing

 Your senses of hearing and smell can also alert you to a frozen pipe.
 You might hear strange gurgling, clanking, or banging sounds coming from your pipes or walls.
 This is the sound of water trying to force its way around an ice blockage.
 You might also notice strange smells coming from a drain or faucet.
 When a pipe is blocked with ice, it can trap odors that would normally wash away, causing them to back up into your home.
 If you hear or smell anything unusual, it’s a sign that your plumbing system is under stress and may require emergency plumbing attention.